the unobservant anthropologist

 The “graduate experience” and UNT’s online master’s program in anthropology

-Posted by Jen Cardew Kersey on December 6, 2007
+Posted by Jen Cardew Kersey in Uncategorized

 Since I’ve never attended graduate school in an on-campus program, much of what I see as the “graduate experience” comes from hearsay and others’ experiences.
 Part of my hesitation about enrolling in the online master’s program was about if I’d get the “graduate experience” (whatever that is).